-The increasing rate of anxiety and depression in young people across Australia is well documented in research.
-This research also tells us that wellbeing is inextricably linked to successful learning, personal achievement, social competence, and emotional resilience and that schools play a key role in the promotion of positive mental health within the wider community.
+Wellbeing is inextricably linked to successful learning, personal achievement, social competence, and emotional resilience.
+Schools play a key role in the promotion of positive mental health within the wider community.

 Students who are positive, resilient, hopeful, aware of the contribution they can make in the world and successful in creating meaningful relationships, are best placed to achieve positive learning outcomes, to be the best version of themselves and be fit for life.

 For well over a century, the magnolia tree located in the School grounds has graciously stood the test of time.
 It is a rich metaphor that has deep spiritual and historical significance for our School.
 This magnolia tree is incorporated in the FitforLife logo, symbolising resilience, a flourishing soul and the rhythmic seasons of life.